edurange/edurange.org/source/index.md

 footer: true
 ---

-## EDURange is an NSF-funded project with the aim of building cloud-based interactive security exercises.
+## EDURange is a suite of interactive, educational computer security exercises.

-This project consists of a suite of exercises to help supplement classroom lectures, labs, and other activities.
+This NSF-funded project aims to create a collection of exercises to help supplement classroom lectures, labs, and other activities.

 We focus our development on two major goals: